influxdata/community-templates/InfluxDBv2_Covid19_SouthAmerica/readme.md

 Provided by: Ignacio Van Droogenbroeck

 This Dashboard graph information about COVID-19 focused in Argentina, Bolivia, Brasil, Chile, Paraguay and Uruguay.
-Current data, new cases, graph about totals of cases and deaths.
-Also overall worldwide information about cases and deaths.
+Current data, new cases, graph about totals and new (24 hours) cases, deaths total and by country.
+Also overall worldwide information about total cases, new cases (24 hours), total deaths and new deaths (24 hours).

 ![Dashboard Screenshot](screenshot.png)